eringrand/eringrand.github.io/_posts/2015-03-24-sciencegraphics.md

 In fixing the graphic, while also including more information from my other sources, I separated out the each of the molecules and sources into a table of spectra.
 This un-clutters the plot and allows you to more easily visualize trends in the sources.
-(Notice how the plots is missing axes labels - shame on me!)
+(Notice how the plot is missing axes labels - shame on me!)

 {% include {{ site.baseurl }}/image.html url="/images/spectra2.png" description="Velocity spectra for the pillars show brightness temperature against velocity in km/s.
 The spectra were taken in the heads of the pillars at the peak brightness and averaged over a beam size." %}